char0n/swagger-adjust/README.md

 We have a working demo of TodoList app built using this library.
 The demo consist of two
-plugins: `todoList` and `todoListEnhancer`. `todoList` plugin has basic functionality of displaying list of todo items and adding a new one. `todoListEnhancer` add additional functionality like completing, deleting and also adds back operations on todo list.
+plugins: `todoList` and `todoListEnhancer`. `todoList` plugin has basic functionality of displaying list of todo items and adding a new one. `todoListEnhancer` add additional functionality like completing, deleting and also adds batch operations on todo list.

 You can run the demo in your browser at: https://char0n.github.io/swagger-adjust/